-- (b) Cybercrime - (i) The Council of Europe Convention on Cybercrime (CET No. 185)

-Thailand is not a signatory to the Council of Europe Convention on Cybercrime (CET No. 185), to which a handful of non-EU member states have acceded.
-For instance, Japan signed the Convention on 23 November 2001 but has not ratified it.228

-The United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) policy document on Internet Use for Business Development published in Bangkok in 2007 includes a set of training modules for policymakers - they relate to all aspects of e-commerce including the use of digital and electronic signatures and the need for legislative framework for public key infrastructures and certification authorities.
+- (i) The Council of Europe Convention on Cybercrime (CET No. 185): Thailand is not a signatory to the Council of Europe Convention on Cybercrime (CET No. 185), to which only a handful of non-EU member states have acceded.
+For instance, Japan signed the Convention on 23 November 2001.232 - (ii) The United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP): the UNESCAP policy document on Internet Use for Business Development published in Bangkok in 2007 includes a set of training modules for policymakers - they relate to all aspects of e-commerce including the use of digital and electronic signatures and the need for legislative framework for public key infrastructures and certification authorities.

 Module 3 relates to cybercrime and security.
-It lists those countries that have anti-cybercrime laws (note that it was published before Thailand enacted its cybercrime law) and mentions innovative practices for combating cybercrime around the world.
+It lists those countries that have anticybercrime laws (note that it was published before Thailand enacted its cybercrime law) and mentions innovative practices for combating cybercrime around the world.
 It states that the transnational nature of cybercrime requires international cooperation on laws and jurisdiction.